 Step Two: Plan for a Day to Initiate Rehabilitation

 Choose a date, in advance, to start your action plan.
 This will give your children time to prepare and come to terms with the new lifestyle routine.
-Consult Psychiatrist is required.
+A consult Psychiatrist is required.
+Kolkata Psychiatrist, Dr Sagnik Mukherjee is the best child psychiatrist in Kolkata.
+You can call or Whatsapp him on 98313 13020 to book an appointment at our Kolkata Psychiatry Clinic.
+We assure you that you will be in good hands.

 Step Four: Out of Sight, Out of Mind